Moorabbin Football Club

-Moorabbin Football Club, nicknamed the Kangaroos, was the name of two distinct Australian rules football clubs which played in the Victorian Football Association (VFA).
-The first club, founded in the early 20th century, joined the VFA in 1951 and played there until 1963 with great success; they played home matches at Moorabbin Oval and wore royal blue and white hooped jerseys.
-The second club played in the VFA from 1983 to 1987.
+The Moorabbin Football Club, nicknamed the Kangaroos, was an Australian rules football club best known for its premiership success in the Victorian Football Association (VFA) during the 1950s and 1960s.
+During their time in the VFA, the club played its home matches at Moorabbin Oval and wore blue and white hooped guernseys.
+It previously achieved success in the Federal Football League, winning 12 premierships.